 What does the test result mean?

-Your CK level may be higher than normal because:
+Some of the reasons your CK level may be higher than normal are:

 - You have over-exercised.

 - You have recently had surgery.

 - You have recently had a shot of medicine in one of your muscles.